alexellis/arkade/README.md

 > [Greg](https://twitter.com/cactusanddove) runs Fullstack JS and is a JavaScript developer

 > for getting the basics installed, nothing beats arkade
-> it can install commonly used cli tools like kubectl locally for you, as well as common k8s pkgs like ingress-nginx or portainer
+> it can install commonly used CLI tools like kubectl locally for you, as well as common k8s packages like ingress-nginx or portainer
 >
 > [@arghzero](https://twitter.com/ArghZero/status/1346097288851070983?s=20)